 The lives of UX designers would be a cakewalk if only they knew what users are thinking while they view mobile apps.
 Like, which part of the screen they pay more attention to, which part they tend to ignore, which color affects them in what way, and so on.

-Currently, UX designers rely on a certain type of basic user psychological profiling and ‘guesswork’ in an attempt to understand user needs and the impact an interface has on them.
+Currently, UX designers rely on a certain type of basic user psychological profiling and ‘guesswork’ in an attempt to understand user needs and the impact an interface has on the end users .
 Eye tracking comes as a new solution to help UX designers to accrue valuable insights on how users are visually engaging with an app (or a website).

-App development is a long process and an expensive affair.
-The number of mobile apps available online is a staggering 4.1 Million and growing, while the attention span of users is becoming critically less, with their patience wearing off in just a few seconds.
-So, User Experience (UX) is a determining factor in holding users attention by creating lucid flows that help them effortlessly browse the product reach their goals.
+App development is an arduous process and an expensive affair.
+The number of mobile apps available online is a staggering 4.1 million and growing.
+Unfortunately, the attention span of users is becoming critically less, with their patience wearing off in just a few seconds.
+So, User Experience (UX) is a determining factor in holding users attention by creating lucid flows that help them effortlessly browse the product to reach their goals.

 Does eye tracking help UX designers to up their game?